 - If you feel your pet’s ribs with this amount of pressure, it probably weighs the right amount.

 - If you have to push harder to feel the ribs, your pet is overweight.

-It’s best to address the extra weight as soon as possible, as overweight dogs and cats may be more susceptible to diabetes—which may lead to more medical complications, expense for the owner, and discomfort for the pet.
+It’s best to address the extra weight as soon as possible as overweight pets are more susceptible to diabetes, heart disease, cancer, and disease—which may lead to more medical complications, expense for the owner, and discomfort for the pet.

 - If you’re introducing a new diet to your pet, do it gradually.
 Begin by mixing one part of the new food with three parts old food at each meal.
 After a few days mix to equal amounts of new and old food.
 Next, do three parts new food, one part old food.

 - Table scraps are infamous for packing on unwanted pounds.
 Pet’s regular meals should be designed to give them all the calories they need; the extra snacks at your kitchen table aren’t necessary.

 - If you give your pet a regular treat, however, switch to a tasty, health alternative.
 For example, many dogs like crunchy raw vegetables such as carrots, broccoli, and green beans.
 (If digestion is an issue, ice-cubes are crunchy and can act as a treat as well.)